Arshiakhan50/Data-Analysis/README.md

 # Data-Analysis
-I conducted a comprehensive data collection process involving more than a hundred students to ascertain their perspectives on the ethical implications of integrating ChatGPT within the academic context.
-Subsequently, I meticulously analyzed the acquired data, employing advanced statistical techniques to explore the intricate interplay between gender, age, occupation, and the diverse range of responses elicited.
+I conducted a comprehensive data collection process involving more than a hundred students to determine their perspectives on the ethical implications of ChatGPT in academia.
+Subsequently, I meticulously analyzed the acquired data, employing advanced statistical techniques to explore the intricate interplay between gender, age, occupation, and the diverse range of responses provided.

-To facilitate this analysis, I employed the versatile NumPy library, which provided a robust foundation for numerical computations and data manipulation.
-Leveraging the capabilities of NumPy, I organized and processed the collected data, enabling efficient exploration of various trends and patterns within the dataset.
+To facilitate this analysis, I used the NumPy library, which provided a robust foundation for numerical computations and data manipulation.
+I organized and processed the collected data, enabling efficient exploration of various trends and patterns within the dataset.

 Furthermore, I utilized the CSV (Comma-Separated Values) format to seamlessly manage the structured data.
 This facilitated data storage and allowed for a systematic approach to data handling, enhancing the accuracy and reliability of the subsequent analysis.